kandapagari/kandapagari/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Object Tracking
+- 🔭 I’m currently working on Anomaly Detection
 - 🌱 I’m currently learning Deep Learning
 - 👯 I’m looking to collaborate on Computer Vison and Deep Learning
 - 🤔 I’m looking for help with CV, NLP